Information for counselors

 - Check out The Hub for general university news.

-Application deadlines for students entering in 2019
+Application deadlines for students applying for fall 2019

 - Early Decision: November 1

 - Regular Decision: January 2